apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yoml/sketch.md

-New serializations we introduce include `convert-map-to-map-list` (which allows a map value to be supplied), `apply-defaults-in-list` (which ensures a set of keys are present in every entry, using default values wherever the key is absent), `convert-single-key-maps-in-list` (which gives special behaviour if the list consists entirely of single-key-maps, useful where a map would normally be supplied but there might be key collisions), `if-string-in-list` (which applies `if-string` to every element in the list), and `convert-map-to-singleton-list` (which puts a map into
+New serializations we introduce include `convert-map-to-map-list` (which allows a map value to be supplied), `apply-defaults-in-list` (which ensures a set of keys are present in every entry, using default values wherever the key is absent), `convert-singleton-maps-in-list` (which gives special behaviour if the list consists entirely of single-key-maps, useful where a map would normally be supplied but there might be key collisions), `if-string-in-list` (which applies `if-string` to every element in the list), and `convert-map-to-singleton-list` (which puts a map into